German court rejects call for Puigdemont to be rearrested

-BERLIN (AP) — A German court has rejected a request from prosecutors to take former Catalan leader Carles Puigdemont back into custody pending a decision on whether he is extradited to Spain.
+BERLIN (AP) — A German court on Tuesday rejected a request from prosecutors to take former Catalan leader Carles Puigdemont back into custody pending a decision on whether he can be extradited to Spain.

-Puigdemont was detained by German police March 25 after crossing the border from Denmark.
-Spain had issued a European arrest warrant and extradition on charges of rebellion and misuse of public funds — charges that stem from an unauthorized referendum last year on Catalonia’s independence from Spain.
+Puigdemont was detained by German police March 25 after crossing the border from Denmark. — charges that stem from an unauthorized referendum last year on Catalonia’s independence from Spain.

-He was released April 6 after a court said it appeared he can’t be extradited for rebellion, but prosecutors in Schleswig said Tuesday that new information provided by Spanish authorities suggests that would be possible.
-They called for Puigdemont to be rearrested.
+He was released April 6 after a German court said it appeared he can’t be extradited for rebellion, the more serious of the two charges.
+But prosecutors in the northern town of Schleswig argued that new information provided by Spanish authorities suggests that would be possible.

+They cited videos showing violence against Spanish police and said in a statement that “the disturbances were on such a scale that prosecutors believe that he should also be extradited over the accusation of rebellion.”
+The prosecutors argued that the charge is comparable to two offenses under German law — treason and breaching the peace.

 Most Read Nation & World Stories